Skip to main content

 Les service workers agissent comme des serveurs proxy qui gèrent les requêtes réseau au sein de votre application.
 Cela rend possible le fonctionnement hors-ligne de votre application, mais même si vous n'avez pas besoin de support hors-ligne (ou si vous ne pouvez pas réalistiquement l'implémenter à cause du type d'application que vous développez), il est souvent utile d'utiliser les service workers pour accélérer la navigation en pré-cachant vos JS et CSS compilés.

 Dans SvelteKit, si vous avez un fichier src/service-worker.js (ou src/service-worker/index.js), celui-ci sera compilé et automatiquement activé.
-Vous pouvez changer l’emplacement de votre fichier de service worker si besoin.

 Vous pouvez désactiver l'activation automatique si vous avez besoin d'activer le service worker selon votre propre logique ou si vous souhaitez utiliser une autre solution.
 L'activation par défaut ressemble à quelque chose comme ça :

-if ('serviceWorker' in var navigator: Navigatornavigator) {
+if ('serviceWorker' in var navigator: Navigator

-function addEventListener<"load">(type: "load", listener: (this: Window, ev: Event) => any, options?: boolean | AddEventListenerOptions): void (+1 overload)addEventListener('load', function () {
+function addEventListener<"load">(type: "load", listener: (this: Window, ev: Event) => any, options?: boolean | AddEventListenerOptions): void (+1 overload)addEventListener('load', function () { var navigator: Navigator

 MDN Reference